zackyang000/CMS/README.md

 ## How?

-1.使用Visual Studio打开解决方案。
+1.Open the solution using Visual Studio 2012.2+

-2.使用Nuget获取丢失的Packages。(Web Api & OData library use <a href='http://aspnetwebstack.codeplex.com/wikipage?title=Use%20Nightly%20Builds'>Nightly Builds</a>)
+2.Use nuget get lost packages (Web Api & OData library need use <a href='http://aspnetwebstack.codeplex.com/wikipage?title=Use%20Nightly%20Builds'>Nightly Builds</a>)

-2.修改Mvc项目下web.config文件中数据库链接字符串。(SQL2005+)

-3.编译运行,程序将自动创建数据库并插入测试数据。

-## IDE

-Visual Studio 2012.2 +
+2.Modify the `ConnectionString` at `web.config` under Mvc project (SQL2005+)

+3.Compile and run, it will automatically create the database and insert test data.

 ## License